owlbarn/tutorial/book/optimisation/README.md

 It simply goes downhill in a straightforward way, without special assumptions about the objective function.

 EXPLAIN the algorithm in detail, perhaps with illustration.
+According to the Numerical Recipe, "the downhill simplex method now takes a series of steps, most steps just moving the point of the simplex where the function is largest (“highest point”) through the opposite face of the simplex to a lower point.
+These steps are called reflections, and they are constructed to conserve the volume of the simplex (and hence maintain its nondegeneracy).
+When it can do so, the method expands the simplex in one or another direction to take larger steps.
+When it reaches a “valley floor”, the method contracts itself in the transverse direction and tries to ooze down the valley."

 There are some other method that does not rely on computing gradients such as Powell's method.
 If the function is kind of smooth, this method can find the direction in going downhill, but instead of computing gradient, it relies on a one-dimensional optimisation method to do that, and therefore faster than the simplex method.